 The type of rent you pay and how it is set will reflect when you became an L&Q tenant and the size of your home.
-To help, we have some key information on the different types of rent you may be charged and how we calculate your rent:

 Paying the rent is one of the most important parts of your tenancy with us.
 The money we collect from rent goes to pay for the services that we provide for you.